Ruach/ruach.github.io/_posts/2021-06-10-O3-cache-recv.markdown

 ```

 After processing all targets of the currently selected MSHR entry,
-we should deallocate the MSHR entry.
+we should promote deferred targets or deallocate the MSHR entry.
+Although we finish processing the targets of the selected MSHR,
+there could be deferred targets for that MSHR entry.
+In that case, those targets should be moved to the MSHR, and
+the selected MSHR should not be freed.
+However, if there is no deferred targets, then the selected MSHR
+can be freed.
 Also, if the cache was blocked because of full of MSHR,
 it clear blocking.
 Furthermore, if possible,
 it generates prefetch request and send it to the memory.